pluralsh/documentation/pages/plural-features/workbenches/coding-agent.md

 ### Babysitting (Write mode only)

-When **Enable babysitting** is on, the agent pauses before pushing each commit and waits for a human to review and approve the diff.
+When **Enable babysitting** is on, the agent opens a pull request and then continues to monitor it — watching for PR review comments and CI failures and pushing additional commits to address them.
+The session ends automatically when the PR is merged or when the session times out.

 This is useful for:

-* Repositories where automated commits require a second pair of eyes before landing
-* Getting comfortable with a new workbench before allowing it to operate fully autonomously
-* Compliance environments where all changes must have a human approver
+* Iterating on a change until CI is green without manual re-runs
+* Automatically incorporating reviewer feedback as follow-up commits
+* Letting the agent drive a change to completion while humans stay in the review loop

-With babysitting off, the agent commits and pushes immediately, then opens a pull request that your normal review process handles.
+With babysitting off, the agent opens a pull request and exits, leaving your normal review process to handle the rest.

 ---